jurrewolff/volunteer-computing/README.md

 The application database can be managed using "phpmyadmin".
 This service is accessible through a web-interface at port 3602 of the server IP-address.
 The website itself is reached at port 3601.

-'bash npm_build.sh' can be used to rebuild the react into the static folder.
+`bash npm_build.sh` can be used to rebuild the react into the static folder.
-'bash start.sh' can be used to start the website.
+`bash start.sh` can be used to start the website.

 ## License